I imagine the number of people watching This Is Us after tonight’s Super Bowl LII will be record breaking.

-In fact, I specifically hooked up by cable box today for just that reason.
+In fact, I specifically hooked up my cable box today for just that reason.
 Not because I want to see Jack Pearson die, though.
-Because personally, I’d love it if we were treated to a Bobby Ewing moment and another shower scene like the one in Dallas, where we learn the entire previous season was but a bad dream.
+Because personally, I’d love it if we were treated to a Bobby Ewing moment and another shower scene like the one in Dallas, where we learn the entire previous season was nothing but a bad dream.

 No, I want to see tonight’s epic show because I love, love, love This Is Us.
 It’s the only show I’ve watched faithfully (binging a few episodes here and there as I have time) since I saw the first episode in 2016.

 And because the crock-pot fire that left us all dangling at the edge of a mountaintop is one of the best cliffhangers in TV history.
 (Second only to the Dallas shower scene.)
 And I’m a sucker for cliffhangers.

 I also love good writing, and This Is Us offers some of the best and most realistic writing on TV.
 Coming from a family where addiction has reigned supreme for decades, where alcoholism was my father’s best friend, and where losing someone you love is more the norm than not, I can relate to Jack.
 To Rebecca.
 To each of their children.

 The writing is poignant and powerful, and seamless.
 Living in West Virginia, where we lead the nation in fatal overdoses, whether from narcotic painkillers (opioids) or Heroin(e) or fentanyl, I’m no stranger to the emotional fallout from such loss.
 Neither are any of my friends and neighbors.

 The writers have captured all the raw emotions: in Kevin’s battle with addiction and recovery, and with Kate’s, too.
 As well as in Randall’s fight with perfectionism and anxiety—problems which distort the lives of so many ACOA (Adult Children of Alcoholics).